-Wisdom teeth can cause pain, swelling, crowding, and infections when they don’t have enough room to grow.
-We provide safe, gentle, and efficient wisdom teeth removal for patients in San Diego, La Jolla, Clairemont, and nearby communities.
-We provide safe, comfortable, and professional wisdom teeth removal right here in San Diego.
+Wisdom teeth can cause pain, swelling, crowding, and serious infections when there isn’t enough space for them to erupt properly.
+Our experienced dental team provides safe, gentle, and efficient wisdom teeth removal using advanced techniques to ensure maximum comfort and a smooth recovery.
+We proudly serve patients in San Diego, La Jolla, Clairemont, and surrounding communities, offering professional, same-day wisdom teeth extractions in a calm and caring environment in San Diego.

 The wisdom teeth often don’t have enough room to grow correctly.
 When they become impacted or come in at the wrong angle, they can cause a number of painful and serious problems.
 If you’re experiencing jaw pain, swelling, or noticing a shift in your other teeth, it may be time to consider wisdom teeth removal.